kaurshalpreet/Form-Generator/README.md

 ## Submission on BCS
 You are required to submit the following:
 * The URL of the deployed application
-* The URL of the GitHub repository
+* The URL of the GitHub repository# project2